Wild Turkeys in Town

 - If a turkey is pecking at a shiny object such as a vehicle or window, cover the object and chase the turkey away.

 - Do not use inhumane, sticky substances that trap wild creatures when they touch or step on the sticky substance.
-Wild creatures that become stuck sometimes tear off their own legs or paws trying to escape.
+Wild creatures that become stuck sometimes tear off their own legs trying to escape.
 Sticky substances should not be used to deter turkeys or any other wildlife.

 - Install a motion-sensitive sprinkler such as ScareCrow or Spray Away in areas frequented by wild turkeys and activate it only during the day.
 It shoots out forceful squirts of water when turkeys pass near it.
 Keep in mind that other wildlife and pets may also set it off.
 Use it only as a last resort after trying all other methods of deterrence.